gregwebs/err2/README.md

 ...
 ```

-But they do require a deferred error handler at the top of the function.
+These function require a deferred error handler at the top of the function.

 ## Error handling

-Every function which uses try for error-checking should have at least one
+Every function which uses try for error-checking should have at least one deferred
-`try.Handle*` function declared with `defer`.
-These functions recover the error.
+`try.Handle*` function. `try` propagates errors via a panic, and these functions recover the error.
 If this is ommitted, an error will panic up the stack until there is a recover.

 This is the simplest form of `try.Handle*`.